The Leading Career Resource for Dental Hygienist Jobs.

 An associate’s degree is the minimum level of education you require to get a license in dental hygiene jobs.
 You can earn this degree at a community college or technical school, and it only takes you two years to get a certificate.

 Besides the topics outlined by CODA, you will complete a supervised clinical experience in the course of your schooling.
 In your first year, you engage in between eight and twelve hours of hands-on practice every week.
-In your second year, the hours of hands-on practice will increase to between twelve and sixteen hours a week.
+Your second year increases the hours of hands-on training to between twelve and sixteen hours a week.

 Admission for an associate degree will depend on the school you choose.
 However, most schools require that you complete prerequisites and attain a GPA of at least 2.5.
 You would do well to pursue subjects such as anatomy, biology, chemistry, and sociology.

-Some schools might require that you have a CPR certification before you enter the program or before you start your clinical practice.
+Some schools might require that you have a CPR certification before entering the program or starting your clinical practice.

-A bachelor degree in dental hygiene is not as common as an associate degree.
-The degree is ideal when you need to pursue more specialized care such as developing programs for public or school settings.
-Like in an associate degree, you will engage in classroom courses and supervised clinical patient.
+A bachelor’s degree in dental hygiene is not as common as an associate degree.
+The degree is ideal for pursuing more specialized care, such as developing programs for public or school settings.
+Like in an associate degree, you will engage in classroom courses and supervised clinical patients.
 Besides these, you will also learn liberal arts.

 This degree will take four years to complete.
 However, if you already have your associate degree, it will take you between fifteen and eighteen months to complete.
 It is easy to complete your degree through the degree completion program.
-This is a program for licensed dental hygienists with interest in learning leadership skills or develop knowledge in theory and research.
+This program is for licensed dental hygienists interested in learning leadership skills or developing knowledge in theory and research.

-Seeing that you already gained the hands-on experience through the associate degree program, clinical experience is not necessary with a degree completion program.
+Since you already gained hands-on experience through the associate degree program, clinical experience is not necessary with a degree completion program.
 This way, it is possible to complete your degree online.

 You need to meet all prerequisites with a GPA of at least 2.5.
-If you are a high school graduate, you need to have taken the same courses as needed for an associate degree including biology, chemistry, anatomy, and sociology.
-If you already have an associate degree, you need knowledge in areas such as radiology, dental materials, and anatomy.
+If you are a high school graduate, you need to have taken the same courses as required for an associate degree, including biology, chemistry, anatomy, and sociology.
+If you already have an associate degree, you need knowledge in radiology, dental materials, and anatomy.

-A master’s degree is the right choice if you have interests in administrative full-time positions, research, and teaching.
-With a master’s degree, you can assume roles such as oral disease prevention specialist, leader of education and dental health programs, and community program directors.
+A master’s degree is the right choice if you have interests in full-time administrative positions, research, and teaching.
+With a master’s degree, you can assume roles such as oral disease prevention specialist, education and dental health programs, and community program directors.
 The programs take between one and two years and require you to complete a capstone project.

-To get into a master’s degree program, you need a bachelor degree in oral hygiene or a related field.
-You also need a GPA of at least 3.0, a dental hygienist license, letters of recommendation, career statement or resume, and acceptable GRE scores.
+To get into a master’s degree program, you need a bachelor’s degree in oral hygiene or a related field.
+You also need a GPA of at least 3.0, a dental hygienist license, letters of recommendation, a career statement or resume, and acceptable GRE scores.

 You need a license from the state where you work before you start looking for dental hygiene jobs.
 After graduating from a CODA-accredited program, you need to take and pass the National Board Dental Hygiene Examination.
 In the test, you will tackle 350 multiple-choice questions.
 These questions are in two parts: discipline and care-based questions.
 The American Dental Association scores the test on a scale ranging from 49 to 99.
 You pass when you score at least 75 points on the test.

 There are different clinical-based tests.
 This test evaluates your knowledge of basic hygiene practices, restorative techniques, and anesthesia.
-In some states, you might need to take a drug and law exam to test your knowledge on the rules and regulations in your state.
-You need to pass all the exams to earn a license and practice as registered dental hygienist.
+In some states, you might need to take a drug and law exam to test your understanding of the rules and regulations in your state.
+You need to pass all the exams to earn a license and practice as a registered dental hygienist.

-You will need to renew your license in every 1 to 3 years to keep working in a dental office.
-To renew your license, you need to show proof that you have completed continuing education courses as stipulated by the American Dental Association, or your state, and pay the necessary fees.
-Every year, you need to engage in continuing education for a number of hours as required by the state.
+You will need to renew your license every 1 to 3 years to keep working in a dental office.
+To renew your license, you need to prove that you have completed continuing education courses as stipulated by the American Dental Association or your state and pay the necessary fees.
+Every year, you need to engage in continuing education for several hours as required by the state.
 The hours can be between 10 and 20 for a 1-year cycle, 30 to 50 hours for a 2-year cycle, and about 60 hours for a 3-year cycle.
 In some cases, you will only cover CPR and infection control.

 American Dental Association offers a variety of ways for you to engage in continuing education.
-Check out the live and online classes that American Dental Association offers.
+Check out the live and online classes that American Dental Association provides.

 Once you have your degree, DentalPost.net can help you find a job.
-You can search for a position based on a wide variety of criteria, from location to the size of the practice, as well as pay and other benefits in the practice environment.
-You want to find a dental practice that suits you and where you fit as a member of a dental team, and DentalPost is an ideal site for that.
+You can search for a position based on a wide variety of criteria, from location to the size of the practice and pay and other benefits in the practice environment.
+You want to find a dental practice that suits you and where you fit as a dental team member, and DentalPost is an ideal site for that.